Board of Directors

 Dr. Pomeroy received bachelors and medical degrees from the University of Michigan and completed her residency and fellowship training in internal medicine and infectious diseases at the University of Minnesota.
 She earned an MBA from the University of Kentucky.
 She has held faculty positions at the University of Minnesota, University of Kentucky and University of California (UC) Davis; she is currently professor emerita at UC Davis.
 Dr. Pomeroy was chief of infectious diseases and associate dean for research and informatics at the University of Kentucky.
-At UC Davis, she served as executive associate dean and in 2005 was appointed vice chancellor and dean.
+She joined UC Davis in 2003 as executive associate dean and in 2005 became CEO and vice chancellor of the Health System and dean of the School of Medicine.
 She became president of the Albert and Mary Lasker Foundation in June, 2013.

 John R. Considine